Learn more about herbal medicine—from wildcrafting to phytochemicals—using this list of our favorite books on herbal medicine.

 “The HomeGrown Herbalist” by Dr. Patrick Jones

 Like many good herbalists, Doc Jones has a lot of practical experience.
 But his situation is fairly unusual.
-Not only is he an herbalist, but he’s also a practicing veterinarian.
-Because of that, he gets to practice herbalism on cases that most herbalists never see.
-He regularly treats gunshot wounds, snakebites, car accidents, and other really grizzly stuff.
+Not only is he an herbalist, but he was also a practicing veterinarian at the time he wrote this book.
+Because of that, he was practicing herbalism on cases that most herbalists never see.
+He regularly treated gunshot wounds, snakebites, car accidents, and other really grizzly stuff.
 The guy knows his stuff.